SOUTH LYNCHES FIRE DEPARTMENT MISSION STATEMENT

 The South Lynches Fire Department is contracted to provide fire and rescue services within the Fire District.
 The SLFD was established in 1954 as the Lake City Rural Fire Department, and the Lake City Rescue Squad, a sister organization which was incorporated into the SLFD in 1995, was formed alongside.
 The SLFD was the second ISO Class 6 fire department in South Carolina.
 This rating was received without regard to fire hydrants.

-The Department has four full-time paid firefighters to handle routine and administrative duties.
+The Department has five full-time paid firefighters to handle routine and administrative duties.
 These positions include a Deputy Chief of Administration, Captain/ Maintenance Officer, Captain/Personnel Coordinator, Lieutenant/Fire Marshal and a full-time Administrative Assistant/Fire Prevention Officer, all working a standard 40-hour week.
 Volunteer firefighters provide the balance of personnel.

 The department protects the district's population of 20,000 from the threats of fire and other disasters.
-Like many departments in the country, the SLFD provides rescue and First Responder/EMS assists.
+Like many departments in the country, the SLFD provides Rescue and First Responder/EMS assists.